 1. Install the MalCare security plugin on your website.

 2. Next, from your website dashboard, select MalCare.

-3. On the MalCare page, enter the website URL and run a malware scan for free.
+3. On the MalCare page, enter your email ID and run a malware scan for free.

 If it finds that your site is hacked, you will be notified about it along with the number of infected files found.

 IMPORTANT: If your site is indeed hacked, you need to clean it immediately.
 To learn how to clean your site, jump straight to How to Fix A Hacked Website.